NOTPIES/SPPDPS/README.md

   - Bot matches on PVP
   - Working decks edit (ONLY DECK 0 FOR NOW)
   - All Cards / infinite currency
+  - Joining real PVP matches with all cards LMAOOOO

 - TODO: